TechnoByteJS/perplexityjb/README.md

 ```
 Question: [your message]
 [Perplexity's response]
 ```

-Your jailbreak prompt should look roughly like this:
+Your prompt should look roughly like this:

 ```
 [fake question]